This page provides some details about Tho people. They are one of the 54 groups of people in Vietnam.

 The Tho worship innumerable genies and spirits.
 They also have great respect for pioneers who have made contributions to the clearing of the land and the building of the village, and for the numerous war heroes.
 All families also worship their ancestors.
 Each year, the most important ceremony called “Going to the Field” is held.

 The Tho language belongs to the Viet-Muong Group.

-Tho attire resembles the farmers’ dress of the Kinh in the early half of 20th century.
-Tho women buy skirts from the Thai and wear a square white cloth around their heads which serves as a female head dress.
+Tho attire resembles the farmers’ dress of the Kinh in the early half of the 20th century.
+Tho women buy skirts from the Thai and wear a square white cloth around their heads which serves as a female headdress.
 The morning ribbon is a long white piece of cloth.

 The Tho cultivate rice and hemp.
 With rice cultivation, they often use ploughs and harrows to till the soil.
 Hemp is grown primarily for producing items for daily use.
 The forest provides various kinds of vegetables for Tho daily life.

 For more information about 53 more ethnic groups of people in Vietnam, please follow this link